RopeWiki/commonjs/README.md

 ## Development guidelines

-Currently, all Javascript must be ECMAScript 5 because this is what is supported by uglify-js.
+1. Currently, all Javascript must be ECMAScript 5 because this is what is supported by uglify-js.
+2. All code in individual files should consist of function or constant definitions with the exception of `global_variables.js` and `zzz_onload.js`.
+3. Constants may be defined in the file/folder to which they pertain, but:
+   1. Every constant should be in CAPITAL_CASE for recognizability.
+   2. No constant should ever be written except for initial assignment.
+4. All global variables must be defined in `global_variables.js`
+   1. Only use global variables when necessary.
+Local variables should be strongly preferred in general.

-All code in individual files should consist of function or constant definitions.
-Invocations of those functions (for instance, on page load) should be centralized in zzz_onload.js.
-By following this guideline, the order each file's content appears in the generated monolithic, minified file should not matter.
+5. Automatic function invocations (for instance, on page load) should be centralized in `zzz_onload.js`.

+By following the guidelines above, the order each file's content appears in the generated monolithic, minified file should not matter.